RichCollinson/design-system/components/buttons.md

 >On selecting 'yes' the green 'Got it' state is displayed.
 This can trigger other screen elements (eg. activating secondary button)
 >On selecting 'Not sure' user is shown a new page and content.

+Enables user to confirm understanding a question or statement.
+On selecting 'yes' the green 'Got it' state is displayed.
+This can trigger other screen elements (eg. activating secondary button)
+On selecting 'Not sure' user is shown a new page and content.

 ![](img/toggle.png)

 ### Inactive state